anaSense/wikipedia-mobiletests/README.md

 - ✅ Successfully passed tutorial

 **History feature**
-- ✅ Successfully save article to history list after open article page
+- ✅ Successfully save article to history list after opening the article page
-- ✅ Checking that the article isn't saved to history list if article's page wasn't opened
+- ✅ Checking that the article isn't saved to the history list if the article's page wasn't opened
 - ✅ Successfully remove article from history by swipe
 - ✅ Successfully clear all history
-- ✅ Checkin that the history wasn't clean, if user didn't agree in dialog
+- ✅ Checking that the history wasn't cleared, if the user didn't agree in the dialog

 ----
+<a id="jenkins"></a>
 ## Build in Jenkins ([link](https://jenkins.autotests.cloud/job/C24-egorovaa-mobiletests/))
 <p align="center">
 <a href="https://jenkins.autotests.cloud/job/C24-egorovaa-mobiletests//"><img src="images/screen/jenkins.png" alt="Jenkins" width="950"/></a>